 Wales is a proud nation.
-We’re both part of the United Kingdom and a country in our own right, with a devolved government and a National Assembly that passes our own laws.
+We’re both part of the United Kingdom and a country in our own right, with a devolved government and a Welsh Parliament that passes our own laws.
 Around 3.1 million people live here, in a land of amazing geographical diversity.
 Around a quarter of Wales, from the mountains to the sea, is designated a National Park or an Area of Outstanding Natural Beauty.

 Creativity is at the heart of Welsh life.
 Writers and musicians are the first people to get a name-check in the lyrics of our national anthem.
 In turn, they’ve carried the name of Wales far and wide.
 We might mention Dylan Thomas, Roald Dahl and Jan Morris – or Shirley Bassey, Bryn Terfel, Rebecca Evans and the Manic Street Preachers.

 The artistic roster doesn’t end there.
-We’ve given the world Laura Ashley’s floral prints, Russell T Davies’s reboot of Doctor Who, the landscape paintings of Kyffin Williams and the screen performances of Anthony Hopkins, Luke Evans, Michael Sheen and Catherine Zeta-Jones.
+We’ve given the world Laura Ashley’s floral prints, Russell T Davies’ reboot of Doctor Who, the landscape paintings of Kyffin Williams and the screen performances of Anthony Hopkins, Luke Evans, Michael Sheen and Catherine Zeta-Jones.